HaydenRoper6/farmers-fight-viz/README.md

 - Each time you work on the project / do a new feature:
 - Checkout the develop branch
   > git checkout develop
   > git pull origin develop

 - Create a feature branch to work on
   > git checkout -b ft-cole-newFeature develop

-- Update your packages (needs to be done everytime you pull code, as new packages code have been added to the project)
+- Update your packages (needs to be done everytime you pull code, as new packages could have been added to the project)
   > npm i

 - Run the app
   > node app.js

 - You should see the console output:
   > App Listening: [OK]
   > Attempting DB Connection: [OK]